AAC Board of Directors

 As a corporate body, the AAC directors have one client: the Ontario agri-food industry.
 The AAC board of directors has a unique understanding of funding program requirements, farming and agribusiness.
 It’s who they are and what they do.
 A complete list of the AAC’s membership and sectoral structure can be found by clicking here.

-Joe Hill was elected to the Agricultural Adaptation Council (AAC) board of directors in 2015.
+Joe Hill was elected to the Agricultural Adaptation Council (AAC) board of directors in 2019.
+He previously served on the AAC board from 2015-2017.
 He is one of two Livestock representatives on the board.
-In 2016, Joe was elected treasurer of the AAC executive committee.